Implementation of quantum measurements using classical resources and only a single ancillary qubit

-Moreover, let $q^{(\so)}(\M^U)$ be the maximal success probability of implementing $\M^U$ with postselection via a convex combination of $\so$-outcome measurements using any simulation protocol.
+Moreover, let $q^{(\so)}(\M^U)$ be the maximal success probability of implementing $\M^U$ with postselection via convex combination of $\so$-outcome measurements using any simulation protocol.
 We then have

-\end{thm} The above result shows that for Haar-random POVMs on $\C^d$, simulation via $\so$-outcome measurements using our scheme yields success probability scaling like $\frac{\so}{d}$.
+\end{thm} The above result shows that when simulating Haar-random POVMs on $\Complex^d$ with $\so$-outcome measurements in our scheme, the success probability scales as $\frac{\so}{d}$.
 Furthermore, Eq. \eqref{eq:conc_q_upper_simpler1} shows the optimality of our method up to a factor logarithmic in $d$.
-Specifically, we obtain the following crucial result: when $\so=d$ with overwhelming probability over the choice of random $U\in\U(d^2)$, the $\q^{(d)}(\M^U)$ is above $6.74\%$.
+Specifically, we obtain the following crucial result: when $\so=d$, with overwhelming probability over the choice of random $U\in\Unitary(d^2)$, $\q^{(d)}(\M^U)$ is above $6.74\%$.
 Below we sketch the proof for Theorem \ref{thm:conc_q_lower_upper}.
 We provide a complete proof in Appendix~\ref{sec:conc_q_lower}, with expressions for finite $d$, for bounds in Eq. \eqref{eq:conc_q_lower_simpler1} and \eqref{eq:conc_q_upper_simpler1}.